 To address these emerging problems in Nepal, IGATT focuses on increasing the knowledge of climate change and adaptation strategies among small-scale producers at a grassroots level Our programs have a particular focus on women and marginalized groups to maximize their impact on improving health outcomes for women and children.

-In Nepal, we focus on four components: 1) Hydroclimate, 2) Livestock Disease and Nutrition, 3) Women's Empowerment, 4) Private sector competitiveness in the agriculture, and 5) Youth innovation and entrepreneurial education.
+In Nepal, we focus on five components: 1) Hydroclimate, 2) Agri and Livestock Disease and Nutrition, 3) Women's Empowerment, 4) Private sector competitiveness in the agriculture, and 5) Youth innovation and entrepreneurial education.

 With IGATT's founder, Dr. Ajay Jha, having been born and raised in the border area of the country, IGATT is especially proud to work with many groups and farmers in Nepal.
 Here, climate change is affecting water resources, soil health, and agricultural productivity as to threaten the livelihoods of Nepal's small farmers.
 Weather extremes and disasters are increasing water and soil stress, diseases in plants and livestock, and reducing available food for animals and people.
 Lack of access to education can slow the adoption of appropriate technologies that could improve the adaptability of rural areas to climate change.
 This makes IGATT's work in Nepal all the more critical.